 He swapped the numbers round when he joined Man City because Vieira already had the number 24 shirt himself!

 Her name is Gineba and she is the love of Yaya Touré’s life.
 Toure is a married man and is currently married to her.
-They have two children as at time of writing.
+They have two children at the time of writing.

-Yaya Toure Childhood Story Plus Untold Biography Facts –Secret Love Affair
+Yaya Toure Biography Facts – Secret Love Affair:

 Yaya Toure has once been stitched up by the Sun Newspaper, as the tabloid claims that married Ivory Coast midfielder has been cheating on his wife, Gineba Toure.